camntaylor/cameronntaylor.github.io/_posts/12-2-19-cfb-bowl-predict.md

 Supplementary Figures

-<sub>Footnotes:
+Footnotes:

-<sup>1</sup>:To be fair to the S&amp;P+ rating method, this is not what is suggested for bowl picks nor is it suggested as any means of predicting games.
+<sub><sup>1</sup>:To be fair to the S&amp;P+ rating method, this is not what is suggested for bowl picks nor is it suggested as any means of predicting games.
 It is our interpretation of the S&amp;P+ method.
 However, these predictions align almost exactly with the S&amp;P+ spread picks (link to page has been removed), which is more coarse and so the method we use essentially acts as a reasonable tie-breaker for using the spread picks.
 However, no pick was given for the national championship, and for this we use the S&amp;P+ rating method.</sub>